buildkite/lifx-buildkite-build-light-ruby/README.md

 ## Personalising

-Check out [api.lifx.com](https://api.lifx.com/) to see what’s possible with the API, and then simply fork this project.

 One bulb per project?
 One bulb per build pipeline step?
 A LIFX chandelier that twinkles rainbows after each deploy?
 The possibilities are endless!

+Check out [api.lifx.com](https://api.lifx.com/) to see what’s possible with the API, then fork this project, and get hacking.

 ## License